We have been CE & CE+ Certified Body since 2017.

 Access to the web also means that users have access to the proliferation of cloud applications.
 And unlike earlier times, when the IT Administrator was in complete control of what could be installed on the network, the Cloud results in users having access to so much more without the former controls.
 Usage of cloud applications by staff without formal business endorsement is known as ‘Shadow IT’.
 These are not necessarily malicious applications, either.
 In fact, most Shadow IT is due to well-meaning staff utilising something because they can, they like it, they prefer it!

-The threat is that these unapproved cloud applications will need some form of user’s credentials as a minimum (which could be same they use for the network) and, at the worst, may be storing and processing sensitive Company information, presenting a Data Loss Prevention (DLP) risk.
+The threat is that these unapproved cloud applications will need some form of user credentials as a minimum (which could be the same as those they use for the network) and, at the worst, may be storing and processing sensitive Company information, presenting a Data Loss Prevention (DLP) risk.

 CASB (Cloud Access Security Broker) is an acronym used for controlling user interaction with Cloud Applications, whether monitoring and denying access, or applying granular policies regarding the flow and usage of Company data with a Cloud application.
 A topical example is Artificial Intelligence (AI) within the Business.
-Organisations want to embrace AI tools such ChatGPT for example, whilst at the same time they value their intellectual property.
+Organisations want to embrace AI tools such as ChatGPT, for example, whilst also valuing their intellectual property.
 A CASB solution can support a business with utilising AI tools whilst not compromising information security.

 Our recommendation is SkyHigh’s CASB solution.